maelvls/README.md/README.md

-# Resume – Maël Valais, Software Engineer

-> ✏️ Updated on December 11th, 2020.

 Hi!
-My name is Maël from France.
-I am currently looking for a remote position as a Software Engineer.

-I have been told I bring a cheerful presence to my colleagues through passion and honesty.
-I communicate through kindness and empathy and I strive to bring psychological safety to my team.
-I love the technical challenge of building an infrastructure product and always find ways of making my team happier by building cool CLIs or debugging some nasty Kubernetes networking issues.
+My name is Maël.
+I am a software engineer living in Toulouse (France).
+I make great use of empathy and kindness in order to build up psychological safety in my team.
+What I enjoy most is tinkering with deeply technical things such as containers, networking and Linux security; I also love to be part qnd contribute to the open-source communities.
+Oh, I also love building cool CLI tools.

 You may read about me digging into networking, Go development, and Kubernetes [on my blog](https://maelvls.dev/).

 Some of my contributions: [cert-manager][], [gitlab][] (Ruby), [boost-graph][] (C++), [auto-multiple-choice][] (C++, Perl), [kubernetes-sigs/kind](https://github.com/kubernetes-sigs/kind/pulls?q=author%3Amaelvls) and [kubernetes-sigs/cluster-api](https://github.com/kubernetes-sigs/cluster-api/pulls?q=author%3Amaelvls+) (Go), [ocaml-minisat][], [ocaml-qbf][], [ocamlyices2][], [opam][] (OCaml).
 I authored [homebrew-amc][], [touist][] (OCaml) and a couple of [vscode-extensions][].

 [ocamlyices2]: https://github.com/polazarus/ocamlyices2/issues?q=involves%3Amaelvls
 [ocaml-minisat]: https://github.com/c-cube/ocaml-minisat/issues?q=involves%3Amaelvls